Topological invariance of Liouville structures for taut foliations and Anosov flows: Introduction

 The answer to the above question is positive for (skewed) $\R$-covered Anosov flows, by the work of Barthelm\'{e}--Mann--Bowden~\cite{BM24} and Marty~\cite{M24}.
-One possible way to address this question in general would be to consider the \emph{skeleta} of these two Liouville structures, since the Liouville flows restrict to (scalings of) the respective Anosov flows there, see~\cite{Mas24}.
-However, because of the `$df$' term in the definition of exact symplectomorphism, it is not immediate how the two skeleta relate to each other.
+One possible way to address this question in general would be to consider the \emph{skeleta} of these two Liouville structures, since the Liouville flows restrict to (scalings of) the respective Anosov flows there; see~\cite{Mas24}.
+However, because of the `$df$' term in the definition of exact symplectomorphism, it is not immediately clear how to relate the two skeleta.

-On may also ask if a converse to Corollary~\ref{corintro:projanosov} holds; this was already raised by Hozoori:
+One may also ask if a converse to Corollary~\ref{corintro:projanosov} holds; this was already raised by Hozoori:

 \begin{questionintro}[Hozoori~\cite{Hoz24}] If two (oriented) Anosov flows are homotopic through projectively Anosov flows, are they orbit equivalent? \end{questionintro}

 In~\cite{B25}, Barthelm\'{e} asks: if $\Phi$ is an Anosov flow such that $\xi_+$, the positive contact structure of a supporting bicontact structure, admits an Anosov Reeb vector field, is $\Phi$ $\R$-covered?
 This is equivalent to: